 The aim of this special issue is to bring together innovative developments in areas related to WSNs and IoT, including but not limited to:

-high-level methods and tools for node and application design
+- high-level methods and tools for node and application design

-maintenance (troubleshooting, recurrent costs)
+- maintenance (troubleshooting, recurrent costs)

-applications (both new and enjoying new life)
+- applications (both new and enjoying new life)

 Both review articles and original research papers relating to WSN and IoT are solicited.
 There is particular interest for papers with advances towards overcoming the adoption barriers for WSN and IoT.

-Dr. Luciano Lavagno Dr. Mihai T. Lazarescu
+Dr. Mihai T. Lazarescu

 Manuscripts should be submitted online at www.mdpi.com by registering and logging in to this website.
 Once you are registered, click here to go to the submission form.
 Manuscripts can be submitted until the deadline.
-Papers will be published continuously (as soon as accepted) and will be listed together on the special issue website.
-Research articles, review articles as well as communications are invited.
+All papers will be peer-reviewed.
+Accepted papers will be published continuously in the journal (as soon as accepted) and will be listed together on the special issue website.
+Research articles, review articles as well as short communications are invited.
 For planned papers, a title and short abstract (about 100 words) can be sent to the Editorial Office for announcement on this website.

 Submitted manuscripts should not have been published previously, nor be under consideration for publication elsewhere (except conference proceedings papers).
-All manuscripts are refereed through a peer-review process.
+All manuscripts are thoroughly refereed through a single-blind peer-review process.
 A guide for authors and other relevant information for submission of manuscripts is available on the Instructions for Authors page.
-Sensors is an international peer-reviewed Open Access monthly journal published by MDPI.
+Sensors is an international peer-reviewed open access semimonthly journal published by MDPI.